What Is Open Badge Factory?

-In badge specific report site it’s possible to take a closer look at general reports related to the badge (issuing events, amount of recipients etc.)
+In the badge specific report site, it’s possible to take a closer look at general reports related to the badge (issuing events, number of recipients, etc.)

 It’s also possible to access issuing event specific reports from the same page.
 If the badge is used in badge applications, those reports will also be visible here.